Observational window effects on multi-object Reverberation Mapping: Results

 \subsubsection{Effect of the lag prior}

 There is little consistency within the literature for the priors placed on lag recovery in RM analyses.
-Whilst there is no objective way to choose a prior, they need to be as wide as possible as to avoid confirmation bias, but also not so wide as to lose the lag in noise or aliasing signals.
+Whilst there is no objective way to choose a prior, they need to be wide enough to avoid confirmation bias, but also not so wide as to lose the lag in noise or aliasing signals.
 We investigate the effect of changing the lag prior on lag recovery.
-Our initial simulations used $0 \rightarrow 3$ times the expected lag $\tau_{\rm expected}$ (which is the same as $\tau_{\rm input}$ for our simulations), with a maximum allowed prior of 1300 days (about two-thirds of a 6-year baseline).
-We repeat the lag estimation process using the following lag priors, in order of most broad to most narrow: \begin{itemize} \item $\pm$ 1300 days \item $-3\tau_{\rm exp}$ to $3\tau_{\rm exp}$, with a lower bound of -1300 and upper bound of 1300 days. \item $\tau_{\rm exp} \pm 2\tau_{\rm exp}$, with a lower bound of 0 and upper bound of 1300 days. \item $\tau_{\rm exp} \pm 1.5\tau_{\rm exp}$, lower bound of 0, upper bound of 1300 days. \item $\tau_{\rm exp} \pm \tau_{\rm exp}$, lower bound of 0, upper bound of 1300 days. \item $\tau_{\rm exp} \pm 0.75\tau_{\rm exp}$, lower bound of 0, upper bound of 1300 days. \item $\tau_{\rm exp} \pm 0.5\tau_{\rm exp}$, lower bound of 0, upper bound of 1300 days. \item $\tau_{\rm exp} \pm 0.25\tau_{\rm exp}$, lower bound of 0, upper bound of 1300 days. \end{itemize}
+Our initial simulations used $0 \rightarrow 3$ times the expected lag $\tau_{\rm exp}$ (which is the same as the $\tau_{\rm input}$ for our simulations), with a maximum allowed prior of 1300 days (about two-thirds of a 6-year baseline).
+We repeat the lag estimation process using the following lag priors, in order of most broad to most narrow: